This page is about my gratitude to the Columbia University CMC for encouraging & hosting research efforts in the field of computer sound and music.

 during my Fulbright Visiting Scholar's term here,

-at Columbia University Department of Music
+at the Department of Music

-in New York I got interested in learning how to bridge the cognitive gap between musicianship and text-based
+I got interested in learning how to bridge the cognitive gap between musicianship and text-based

 programming languages.